How selling gold from Monmouth by post works

 The people in Monmouth GoldPaid is built for

-Most enquiries from Monmouth fall into a few familiar groups.
+Selling from Monmouth takes the same form whatever your reason for it.
 Whatever you have, it is valued the same way: each item XRF-tested, weighed, and written up before you decide anything.

 - Broken and worn gold jewellery.
 Snapped chains, single earrings, bent rings, tangled or clasp-less pieces.
 Condition makes no difference; we pay for the metal.